-What is SEM?
-Search Engine Marketing Explained
+SEM: Search Engine Marketing Explained

-SEM is an acronym for search engine marketing, which involves tasks that help search engines such as Google, Yahoo!, and Bing, find and rank a website.
+SEM is an acronym for search engine marketing, which involves tasks that help search engines such as Google, Yahoo!, and Bing find and rank a website.
 In other words, it's the things you can do to make sure your website appears in search engine results when someone searches for information related to your business.

-The 2 Major Search Engine Marketing Strategies
+Search Engine Marketing Strategies

-- SEO (search engine optimization) for organic search: SEO is a free method of SEM that uses a variety of techniques to help search engines understand what your website and webpages are about so they can deliver them to web searchers.
-These techniques include things like using titles, keywords and descriptions in a website and webpage's meta tags, providing relevant content on the topic, using various heading tags (i.e. <H3></H3>), and linking to and from quality online resources.
+- SEO (search engine optimization) for organic search: SEO is a free method of SEM that uses a variety of techniques to help search engines understand what your website and web pages are about so they can deliver them to web searchers.
+These techniques include things like using titles, keywords, and descriptions in a website and webpage's meta tags, providing relevant content on the topic, using various heading tags (i.e. <H3></H3>), and linking to and from quality online resources.

-- PPC (paid search marketing): PPC (pay per click) advertising involves paying to have search engines display your website offer in or alongside search results.
+- PPC (paid search marketing): PPC (pay per click) advertising involves paying to have search engines display your website's promotion in or alongside search results.
 For example, Google's Adwords program will display your ad at the top or right side of the search results page (placement depends on many factors including keywords and quality of ad).
 Google will also feed your ads to websites running its Adsense program.
 There are other types of PPC marketing, such as Facebook Ads.
 In PPC advertising, you pay each time someone clicks on your offer.
-Paid search differs from organize search in that you're paying to have your website or offer displayed higher in search results.
+Paid search differs from organic search in that you're paying to have your website or offer displayed higher in search results.

+Which is better?
 Many people know which search results are paid versus natural and often give precedence to natural search options.
 On the other hand, if your website shows up on later pages of the search results, you might have better luck using PPC to get seen.

 Because PPC costs money, you might consider using it for items that you sell, as opposed to promoting a free offer or your blog.
+With that said, many people have successfully used PPC marketing to promote a free lead magnet.
 Regardless of whether you use PPC or not, you should employ SEO tactics, because it's free and it does work.

-Search Engine Marketing to Market Your Business
+Marketing Your Business

-Although you don't want to rely on search engines alone to bring you clients and customers, they shouldn't be ignored either.
+SEO: Although you don't want to rely on search engines alone to bring you clients and customers, they shouldn't be ignored either.
 SEO strategies are free and the search engines are always crawling and ranking websites, so it doesn't hurt help them find your website.

 The first step is to use titles, keywords, and descriptions in your metatag code.
 This is what search engines read to learn about and rank your website.
 Your front-side content that your website visitors see should also have titles and keywords, as search engines scan this as well.